Elizabeth Saenger, PhD

 - Get a light box.

 To choose a light box, use the criteria here for light box selection.
-CET recommends the Carex Day-Light Classic, or Carex Day-Light Classic Plus, both with 10,000 lux.
-These models have a broad light screen, so they might be inconvenient to store.
-However, their size makes them most efficient for the purpose at hand: getting light into the bottom of your retina while you eat breakfast, or read a book, normally.
-The large size means that light will go into your eyes, striking the bottom of the retina.
-There the cells will carry a message to your inner clock, telling it to stay awake and alert.
-For other reasons why we recommend the Carex Day-Light Classic Plus, please go to this link, and scroll down to see a three-minute video with Vince Caimano, PhD.
-Dr. Caimano uses light boxes personally, and his explanation of the features of this model is helpful.
+CET recommends the BOXelite OS, with 10,000 lux.
+The BOXelite has a broad light screen, so it might be inconvenient to store.
+However, its size makes it most efficient for the purpose at hand: getting light into the bottom of your retina while you eat breakfast, or read a book, normally.
+The cells at the bottom of the retina will carry a message to your inner clock, telling it to stay awake and alert.

 - Chart your progress.